kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/chart/README.md

 </canvas>
 ```

 The chart data can also be provided in an external CSV file.
 To include external data, the filename must be specified using the `data-chart-src` attribute of the `canvas` element.
-The CSV file is expected to only contain data values, whereas options for drawing the chart can be given as described above.
+The CSV file is expected to contain only data values, whereas options for drawing the chart can be provided as described above.

 ```html
 <canvas data-chart="bar" data-chart-src="chart/data.csv">